 How Gerard’s ingenious pressed steel roofing works

-A Gerard Roof is made up of individual lightweight pressed steel panels (or tiles) installed using a unique fixing system that effectively locks them together to form a single structural unit.
+A Gerard roof is made up of individual lightweight pressed steel panels secured using a unique fixing system that effectively locks them together to form a single structural unit.
 The result is a roof that’s stylish, copes with severe weather and lasts a very long time.

 Textured or satin finish